-1. In the Sketch toolbar select the Start 2D Sketch command by left-clicking once on the icon.

-2. In the Status Bar area, the message "Select face, workplane, sketch or sketch geometry." is displayed.
+- 1. In the Sketch toolbar under the 3D Model tab select the Start 2D Sketch command by left-clicking once on the icon. - 2.
+In the Status Bar area, the message "Select plane to create sketch or an existing sketch to edit." is displayed.
 Move the graphics cursor on the 3D part and notice that Autodesk Inventor will automatically highlight feasible planes and surfaces as the cursor is on top of the different surfaces.
 Move the cursor inside the upper horizontal face of the 3D object as shown below.

-- 3. Click once with the right-mouse-button to bring up the option menu and select Select Other to switch to the next feasible choice. - 4.
+- 3. Click once with the right-mouse-button to bring up the option menu and choose Select Other to switch to the next feasible choice. - 4.
 On your own, click on the down arrow to examine all possible surface selections.